dhaneshdalal2/Rag_based_LLM/README.md

     pip install streamlit pandas chromadb sentence-transformers requests numpy
     ```

-3. Ensure Ollama server is running at the configured API URL (`http://localhost:11434/api` by default) with required models loaded.
+3. Ensure Ollama server is running at the configured API URL (`http://localhost:11434/api` by default) with the required models loaded.

 4. Place your `bns.csv` file in the root directory.
-This file should contain legal document descriptions and metadata.
+The file should contain legal document descriptions and metadata (`act`, `section`, `description`).

 ---